floridop/MNXB11-BASH/casestudy/README.md

 ### Folder structure

-the tutorial3/casestudy structure is as follows:
+the casestudy/ folder structure is as follows:

 ```
 .